Some of

 t = teaspoon; T = tablespoon; c = cup; oz = ounces

-Disclaimer: these are miscellaneous recipes that I like; I don't remember where I got each and every one - many are from Canadian Living Magazine, others from various other sources; I've listed the ingredients & procedures as I've found them to work - bear in mind that I often use less than the recommended amount of sugar, substitute whole wheat flour and/or whole wheat and/or oats for some of the all-purpose flour, and use olive oil instead of vegetable oil, etc. etc.; the amount I'm showing is the modified amount/procedure, as applicable.
+Disclaimer: these are miscellaneous recipes that I like; I don't remember where I got each and every one - many are from Canadian Living Magazine, others from various other sources; I've listed the ingredients & procedures as I've found them to work - bear in mind that I often use less than the recommended amount of sugar, substitute whole wheat flour and/or whole wheat and/or oats for some or all of the all-purpose flour, and use olive oil instead of vegetable oil, etc.; the amount I'm showing is the modified amount/procedure, as applicable.
 That said,.....
 Bon appétit!

 Note: this page is searchable, so if you have something specific in mind, Ctrl F -it!